sfall-team/sfall/artifacts/scripting/compiler/sslc_readme.md

     my_macro;
   end
   ```
+  __NOTE:__ **Does not work currently.**

-- Procedure stringify operator `@`: designed to make callback-procedures a better option and allow for basic functional programming.
+- Procedure stringify operator `@`: Designed to make callback-procedures a better option and allow for basic functional programming.
 Basically it replaces procedure names preceeded by `@` by a string constant.
-  Not many people know that since vanilla Fallout you can call procedures by "calling a variable" containing it's name as a string value.
-There was a couple of problems using this:
-  - optimizer wasn't aware that you are referencing a procedure, and could remove it, if you don't call it explicitly (can be solved by adding making procedure "critical")
-  - you couldn't see all references of a procedure from a Script Editor
-  - it was completely not obvious that you could do such a thing, it was a confusing syntax
   - old:
     ```
     callbackVar := "Node000";